neozhaoliang/surround-view-system-introduction/doc/en.md

 # Setting projection parameters

 Now we compute the projection matrix for each camera.
-This matrix will transform the undistorted image to a birdview of the ground.
+This matrix will transform the undistorted image into a bird's view of the ground.
 All four projection matrices must fit together to make sure the four projected images can be stitched together.

 This is done by putting calibration patterns on the ground, taking the camera images, manually choosing the feature points, and then computing the matrix.